python/devguide/getting-started/pull-request-lifecycle.rst

 If the failure doesn't look related to the change you're looking at, check if it's not present on the `Release Status`_ Buildbot dashboard as well.
 If so, that means the failure was introduced in a prior change.
-Using Buildbot's UI you can find which PR introduced the issue and comment there that it affects other PRs.
+Using Buildbot's UI you can find which PR introduced the issue and comment that it affects other PRs.

-If you still don't see where the failure originates from, check for an "This branch is out-of-date with the base branch" sign next to the list of executed checks.
+If you still don't see where the failure originates from, check for a "This branch is out-of-date with the base branch" sign next to the list of executed checks.
 Clicking "Update branch" next to this message will merge in the latest changes from the base branch into the PR.

 If this still doesn't help with the failure on the PR, you can try to re-run that particular failed check.
-Go to the red GitHub Action job, and find a button on the top right called "Re-run jobs".
-Select "Re-run failed jobs".
+Go to the red GitHub Action job, click on the "Re-run jobs" button on the top right, and select "Re-run failed jobs".
 The button will only be present when all other jobs finished running.